WGN (AM)

-WGN (720 AM) is a commercial radio station in Chicago, Illinois, featuring a talk radio format.
-WGN's studios are located in the Chicago Loop, while the transmitter is in Elk Grove Village.
-WGN also features broadcasts of Chicago Blackhawks hockey and Northwestern University football and basketball.
+WGN (720 kHz) is a commercial AM radio station in Chicago, Illinois, featuring a talk radio format.
+WGN's studios are in the Chicago Loop, while its transmitter is in Elk Grove Village.
+WGN also features broadcasts of Chicago Blackhawks hockey, and Northwestern University college football and basketball.

-WGN is the only radio station owned by Nexstar Media Group, which primarily owns television stations.
-From 1924 to 2014, WGN was owned by Tribune Media, which also owned the Chicago Tribune, whose "World's Greatest Newspaper" slogan served as the basis for the WGN call sign.
+Since 2022, WGN is the only radio station owned by Nexstar Media Group, which primarily owns television stations (and is the largest owner of television stations in the U.S.).
+It was founded in 1922 as WDAP.
+In 1924 it was acquired by the Chicago Tribune, whose "World's Greatest Newspaper" slogan served as the basis for the WGN call sign, and later the call sign of a television superstation.

-WGN is a clear channel, Class A station, broadcasting at the maximum power of 50,000 watts, and using a non-directional antenna.
-During daytime hours, near-perfect ground conductivity gives WGN at least secondary coverage to almost two-thirds of Illinois (as far south as Springfield) as well as large slices of Wisconsin, Indiana, Michigan and Iowa.
-During nighttime skywave hours, with a good radio, it is audible over most of the Eastern and Central United States and Central Canada.
+WGN is a clear channel, Class A station, broadcasting with the maximum power of 50,000 watts, and using a non-directional antenna.
+During daytime, near-perfect ground conductivity gives WGN at least secondary coverage to almost two-thirds of Illinois (as far south as Springfield) as well as large slices of Wisconsin, Indiana, Michigan and Iowa.
+During nighttime skywave, with a good radio, it is audible over most of the Eastern and Central United States and Central Canada.
 The station also streams its programming on its website and supplies podcasts as well.
-WGN is responsible for the activation of the Chicago metropolitan area Emergency Alert System when hazardous weather alerts, disaster area declarations, and child abductions are issued.
+WGN was previously responsible for the activation of the Chicago metropolitan area Emergency Alert System when hazardous weather alerts, disaster area declarations, and child abductions are issued; this is currently handled by WLS.

 History

 WDAP

-The station first signed on the air on May 19, 1922.
-It was granted the sequentially issued call letters WDAP to Mid West Radio Central, Inc. in Chicago.
-The corporation was headed by Thorne Donnelley and Elliott Jenkins.
+The station first signed on the air on May 19, 1922, among the earliest stations in Chicago.
+It was randomly issued the call sign WDAP, from a sequential roster of available call signs, to Mid West Radio Central, Inc. This corporation was headed by Thorne Donnelley and Elliott Jenkins.

-WDAP was originally located at the Wrigley Building.
+WDAP was originally located in the Wrigley Building.
 The studios were moved to the Drake Hotel the following July.
 In mid-1923 ownership was transferred to the Board of Trade, and the next year the Whitestone Company, managers of the Drake Hotel, took control.

 Chicago Tribune

-The Chicago Tribune purchased WDAP, and on June 1, 1924, renamed it WGN.
+The Chicago Tribune acquired WDAP, and on June 1, 1924, the call sign was changed to WGN.
 The call letters came from "World's Greatest Newspaper", a slogan used since 1911.

 This was the second Tribune-affiliated radio station to hold the WGN call letters.
 The original WGN began operating on the evening of March 29, 1924, after the newspaper took over programming of the former WJAZ.
 The WGN call sign had been assigned to a Great Lakes vessel, SS Carl D. Bradley.
 However the ship's skipper (and namesake) agreed to relinquish it in order to free it for adoption by the newspaper.
-The ship's call letters were changed to KFSI.
+The ship's call sign was changed to KFSI.